latinadeveloper/100DaysOfCode-cli-app/spec.md

         count - changed the default to retrieve more than 15 tweets

-- [ ] Implement both list and detail views
+- [X ] Implement both list and detail views
       List views were used in:
       Menu option 1 shows a list of the most recent 15 tweets.

       Menu option 2 shows a list of the user's screen name in alphabetical order.
 The user is asked how many users they want to see.

       Detail views are seen in:
       Menu option 4.
 The 20 users with the most tweets using the hashtag are seen here.
 Multiple requests to twitter were made here to gather a larger sample of data.

+      Menu option 5 allows the user to enter a twitter username to view their first tweet in the data retrieved from Twitter, as well as the time it was created.